openstack/security-doc/case-studies/monitoring-logging-case-studies.rst

 existing Security Event and Incident Management (SEIM) solution, and configures secure logging to the SEIM event collector.
-Alice and the SOC analyst build the SEIM views so that logs are correlated by type, and trigger alerts on unexpected or “interesting” events, such as a successful login by a user immediately after a string of failed login attempts within a given timeframe.
+Alice and the SOC analyst build the SEIM views so that logs are correlated by type, and trigger alerts on unexpected or "interesting" events, such as a successful login by a user immediately after a string of failed login attempts within a given timeframe.
 The SOC analyst is also given escalation protocols and contact information so that when an specific